A home, a loving family, a education

 Geoff’s burning desire to make a difference, and growing body of knowledge, soon synergised into a practical solution – a kinship model of care.
 In 2007, Beyond The Orphanage was borne.

-With nearly ten years of hard work under our belt, Beyond The Orphanage have helped over 1,000 Ethiopian children and expanded our program to Nepal.
+With ten years of hard work under our belt, Beyond The Orphanage have helped over 1,000 children and expanded our program to Nepal and Kenya.

 We’ve been lucky enough to watch many of the children in our program grow into young adults now enjoying university, vocational training or employment.
 These are remarkable transformations, given less than a decade ago these children were without a home and education.